RootSystemML/RootSystemML.github.io/index.md

 ###File format
 RSML is based on the XML standard and a xml-schema-definition (xsd) can be used to validate the validity of an RSML file.
 See [the file format page](format) for a detailed description of the features and constraints of RSML.

+###Examples
+[The examples page](examples) provides some RSML files as well as the images they have been constructed from.